A Community Engagement Program of the

 The All-Stars, 2009 and 2010 Virginia International PANFest Grand Champions, have earned international acclaim and collaborated with many prominent artists.
 They have opened for Gladys Knight, shared the stage with pan artist Victor Provost and the Metropolitan Jazz Orchestra, and performed at the Royal Nova Scotia and Virginia International Tattoos.
 In May 2014, the group was featured on NPR's "From the Top" program showcasing outstanding talent in high school students.

-The Rhythm Project is supported in part by: American Borate Company, Bank of America, Capital Group Companies, Clark Nexsen, D. Baker Ames Charitable Foundation, Enterprise Holdings Foundation, Leah S. Wohl Musical Arts Fund of the Hampton Roads Community Foundation, ODU Hixon Community Engagement Fund, Nordstrom, PRA Group, Ruth Brown Memorial Foundation, SunTrust, Tidewater Children’s Foundation, USAA, Wells Fargo, and the following cities and/or their Arts and Humanities Commissions: Norfolk and Virginia Beach.
+The Rhythm Project is supported in part by: American Borate Company, Bank of America, Capital Group Companies, Clark Nexsen, D. Baker Ames Charitable Foundation, Dollar Tree, Enterprise Holdings Foundation, Leah S. Wohl Musical Arts Fund of the Hampton Roads Community Foundation, ODU Hixon Community Engagement Fund, Nordstrom, PRA Group, Ruth Brown Memorial Foundation, SunTrust, Tidewater Children’s Foundation, USAA, Wells Fargo, and the following cities and/or their Arts and Humanities Commissions: Norfolk and Virginia Beach.